olvaffe/olv-notes/linux/tools-perf.md

 - `perf record` has debuginfod integration
   - when `DEBUGINFOD_URLS` is set, it downloads all symbols and is slow at the end of the first run
+  - the debuginfod server for arch linux only has debug symbols for the latest packages; remember to update/reboot first